 When are you most likely to be in the mood – and have the energy – for sex?
 Last thing at night?
 No!

 “Don’t wait to go to bed to have sex,” Tanya advises.
-“I ask lots and lots of people, ‘When do you expect to have sex?’
-‘When we go to bed.’
+“I ask lots and lots of people, ‘When do you expect to have sex?’.
+[Their answer is] ‘When we go to bed.’
 I say, ‘Oh okay, when do you go to bed?’
-‘When we’re tired’.
-And then I can see the penny drop.’
+[They say,] ‘When we’re tired’.
+And then I can see the penny drop.”

 Instead, schedule in some time together – without the kids – doing something you both enjoy.
 It doesn’t have to end with sex but investing time in building trust and intimacy is important too.

 “So this making conscious time to spend with your partner is really hard.
-I say to people, ‘Look, if you have children under 5 years old, I’m not going to lie – your sex life will take a hit, but it doesn’t have to disappear.
+I say to people, ‘Look, if you have children under five years old, I’m not going to lie – your sex life will take a hit, but it doesn’t have to disappear’.
 It’s about being realistic and being kind.”

 Which is an excellent place to start when you’re trying to find a happy place with your partner.